ChouseinKec/triax-page/docs/style/value.md

 2. It retrieves the property definition and expands the syntax to all possible variations (see above).
 3. As the user types, `filterVariations` narrows the list to only those variations matching the current input.
 4. The value string is split into slots (e.g., `['2', '/', '1']`).
-5. `generateSlotVariations` builds a lookup table of all unique options for each slot, based on the filtered variations.
+5. `createSlotVariations` builds a lookup table of all unique options for each slot, based on the filtered variations.
 6. The `Slots` component renders a `Slot` for each slot value, passing the relevant options.
 7. Each `Slot` determines its type (keyword, number, etc.) and renders the correct input component.
 8. The user can incrementally build or edit the value, with the UI updating contextually at each step.